fitowashere/holbertonschool-cyber_security/cybersecurity_basics/0x00_introduction_cybersecurity/README.md

     Requirements:

     - Script should be less than 3 lines long
-    Can use echo command
+    - Can use echo command
-    Should validate file integrity using SHA256 hash
+    - Should validate file integrity using SHA256
+    - Accept filename and hash as arguments

 ### Example:
 ```